 Two D-ring anchor points inside the battery box (one on the front and one on the back) let us strap our batteries down.
 To install them, we used a piece of ¼” plywood as a spacer, Titebond II wood glue, and ¾” self-tapping screws.

-Step 9: Layer Plastic Sheeting Inside Box
+Step 9: Layer Plastic Sheeting Inside Box (optional for AGM or LiFePO4 batteries)

 We layered the inside of the battery box with plastic – just in case something goes catastrophically wrong and we have an acid leak (again, very unlikely with AGM batteries).
 Battery acid will eat right through wood, but plastic will contain it.